ortus-boxlang/boxlang-docs/beyond-the-100/image-manipulation.md

 * [ImageFormats](https://docs.lucee.org/reference/functions/imageformats.html) return all available readers and writers
 * [ImageGetBlob](https://docs.lucee.org/reference/functions/imagegetblob.html) Retrieves the bytes of the underlying image.
 The bytes are in the same image format as the source image.
 * [ImageGetBufferedImage](https://docs.lucee.org/reference/functions/imagegetbufferedimage.html) Returns the java.awt.BufferedImage object underlying the current image.
-* [ImageGetEXIFMetadata](https://docs.lucee.org/reference/functions/imagegetexifmetadata.html) Retrieves the Exchangeable Image File Format (EXIF) headers in an image as a Boxlang structure.
+* [ImageGetEXIFMetadata](https://docs.lucee.org/reference/functions/imagegetexifmetadata.html) Retrieves the Exchangeable Image File Format (EXIF) headers in an image as a BoxLang structure.
 * [ImageGetEXIFTag](https://docs.lucee.org/reference/functions/imagegetexiftag.html) Retrieves the specified EXIF tag in an image.
 * [ImageGetHeight](https://docs.lucee.org/reference/functions/imagegetheight.html) Retrieves the height of the image in pixels.
 * [ImageGetIptcMetadata](https://docs.lucee.org/reference/functions/imagegetiptcmetadata.html) Retrieves the International Press Telecommunications Council (IPTC )headers in a image as a struct.
 The IPTC metadata contains text that describes the image that is stored with it.
 IPTC metadata includes, but is not limited to, caption, keywords, credit, copyright, object name, created date, byline, headline, and source